-The Seller (Aegon Levensverzekering N.V and Aegon Hypotheken B.V. are the originators.
+The Seller is Aegon Bank N.V.
+The Originator is Aegon Hypotheken B.V.

-Section 7.1 discusses the transfer of legal title of Mortgage Receivables and Benificiary Rights originated by Aegon Hypotheken B.V. to the Seller (Assignment I) prior to closing.
+Section 7.1 discusses the transfer of legal title of Mortgage Receivables and the NHG Advance Rights and Benificiary Rights originated by Aegon Hypotheken B.V. to the Seller (Assignment I) prior to closing.

-7.2 (j) "each Mortgage Loan was (i) originated by Aegon Hypotheken B.V. or Aegon Levensverzekering N.V., as original lender".
+7.2 (j) "each Mortgage Loan was (i) originated by the Originator, as original lender".